Paramedic Training in South Africa

 Paramedics can provide more than just simple "first-aid".
-Procedure and interventions that can be provided by paramedics differ, according to their qualification (which is discussed below).
+Procedure and interventions that can be provided by paramedics differ, according to their qualification.

-However there have been massive changes in the way that paramedics are trained.
+However, there have been massive changes in the way that paramedics are trained.
 All the short courses i.e. Basic Ambulance Assistants and Ambulance Emergency Assistants/ ILS, and Advanced Life Support/CCA are no longer offered and no new registration is allowed.
-These short courses have been replaced with courses that are all NQF aligned.
+These short courses have been replaced with courses that are all SAQA accredited and NQF aligned.

 All vacant posts are listed on the Vacancy Page